Windows OS Hub

 • Managing Local Admins with Restricted Groups GPO

-Add a User to the Local Admins Group Manually
+Manually Add a User Account to the Local Admins Group

-The easiest way to grant local administrator rights on a specific computer for a user or group is to add it to the local Administrators group using the graphical Local Users and Groups snap-in (lusrmgr.msc).
+The easiest way to grant local administrator rights on a specific computer for a user or group is to add them to the local Administrators group using the graphical Local Users and Groups snap-in (lusrmgr.msc)

 Click the Add button and specify the name of the user, group, computer, or service account (gMSA) that you want to grant local administrator rights.
-With the Location button, you can switch between searching for principals in the domain or on the local computer.
+Use the Location button to switch between searching for principals in the domain or on the local computer.

 add user to admiinstrators group in windows manually with Local Users and Groups console (lusrmgr.msc)